codebeltnet/shared-kernel/README.md

 - Repository Pattern
 - Unit of Work Pattern

-Check out the repository for [Savvy I/O](https://github.com/codebeltnet/savvyio) for the complete source code (which is also open-source project and available under MIT license).
+Check out the repository for [Savvy I/O](https://github.com/codebeltnet/savvyio) for the complete source code (which is also open-source project and available under MIT license) and opt-in for features such as CQRS and Event Sourcing.
+Read more about that project and its components on the [Savvy I/O](https://www.savvyio.net/) website.

 ### NuGet Package